tombomba/tombomba.github.io/_posts/2021-12-08-chrome-text-edit-test.md

 ---
-title: "This is a new page from chrome text editor"
+title: "This is a new page from chrome 'text editor'"
 emoji: "🍕"
 # {% include --fig.html file="test-image.jpg" width=768 height=482 %}
 ---